CamoLover/AI_PythonGame_Comparison/readme.md

 ❌ No resizing feature.
 ❌ Unclear if squares are being consumed.

+### **Blackbox AI**
+✅ Implementation align with what was asked.
+✅ Circle grows, and the game zooms out (squares shrink accordingly).
+✅ Square spawn randomly.
+✅ Ice-like movement works.
+➡️ The resizing seems to "extends" from the up right so all previosu square are moved to the top right, but overall it's working.

 ## Performance Comparison
 | Model                     | Ice-Like Movement | Square Spawning | Circle Growth | Screen Resize | Stability |
 |--------------------------|-----------------|----------------|---------------|---------------|------------|